Hernán Lorenzino: Life and times

 Lorenzino also served in La graN maKro, a center-left economic and social policy think tank closely allied with Kirchnerism.
 Enjoying a good working relationship with Economy Minister Amado Boudou, Lorenzino was nominated to replace him when the latter was elected Vice President of Argentina in President Cristina Kirchner's landslide, 2011 reelection.
 Lorenzino was, moreover, the most pragmatic major official in Boudou's team with regards to the international bond market and the Paris Club of creditors, and the Minister-designate subsequently announced that debt restructuring would be acquire a greater policy relevance during his tenure.

 An April 2013 interview by Greek journalist Eleni Varvitsioti resulted in a stir when Lorenzino refused to answer a question regarding Argentine inflation; unbeknownst to him, the microphones were left on and recorded him saying me quiero ir ("I want to leave").
 He then departed, leaving the interview unfinished, baffling both the local and the international press.

-Lorenzino's tenure was marked by ongoing efforts to counter vulture fund lawsuits to obtain payment at face value on nearly USD1.5 billion of bonds bought for pennies on the dollar.
+Lorenzino's tenure was marked by ongoing efforts to counter vulture fund lawsuits to obtain payment at face value on nearly US$1.5 billion of bonds bought for pennies on the dollar.
 The Argentine offer prepared by Lorenzino, based on his successful 2010 restructuring, would give the largest of the vulture funds, Caymans-based NML Capital Limited, a 284% return; NML had filed injunctions in U.S. courts to attach future payments to other bondholders by way of forcing Argentina to settle and thus obtain returns of up to 1380%.

 Cristina Kirchner appointed Axel Kicillof as the new minister of economy on November 18, 2013.
 Lorenzino was sent in a task force to negotiate the Argentine debt restructuring.

+Controversies

+Inflation interview (2013)

+In April 2013, during an interview with Greek journalist Eleni Varvitsioti for a television documentary, Lorenzino interrupted the report when asked about inflation.
+Off camera —though with the microphone on— he was heard saying “I want to leave”.
+The episode received wide coverage in local and international media.

+Debate over statistics and INDEC

+During his tenure, public debate intensified over the measurement of prices and economic growth by INDEC.
+On 1 February 2013, the executive board of the International Monetary Fund issued a declaration of censure against Argentina for the lack of accuracy in inflation and GDP data, an unprecedented measure in the organization's history up to that point.
+Years later, in November 2016, the IMF lifted the declaration after assessing methodological changes in official statistics.
+In parallel, statements by the minister defending the validity of official statistics reignited discussion in media and interviews.

+Statements on “economic terrorism” (2013)

+In May 2013, Lorenzino criticized economists and market analysts whom he accused of promoting “acts of economic terrorism” in the context of debates on expectations and inflation.
+His comments drew both criticism and support from different sectors.